 Disney produced short cartoons and later live-action films such as Alice’s Wonderland.
 With Alice’s Wonderland unfinished, Laugh-O-Gram Films filed for bankruptcy.
 Disney went to Hollywood to try film direction but with no such luck and not much of an experience, he then asked his brother, Roy, to finance him to put up again a studio, Disney Brothers’ Studio.
 In 1925, Disney hired more people to join his team.

-The Disney studio grew thru Oswald the Lucky Rabbit’s success.
+The Disney studio grew through Oswald the Lucky Rabbit’s success.
 Unfortunately, Disney lost the rights to the Oswald character along with his staff in 1928.
 This downfall led to the creation of Steamboat Willie where Mickey Mouse became his popular cartoon character.
 Disney regained the studio and even got an Academy Award in 1932.

 During the 1930s, Disney started to produce full-length features such as Snow White and the Seven Dwarfs, earning $8 million.
 The big break was short-lived due to WWII and slowly recovered in the late 1940s.
 Disney continued producing Peter Pan and Alice in Wonderland full-length pictures also adopting Technicolor and sound scores for his works.

 The birth of Disneyland along with other theme parks came during the 1950-1960s.
 It was at the same time when Disney had its first daily TV show now widely known as The Wonderful World of Disney.
-The following years after his death in 1965, Walt Disney Company continually expanded thru the opening of Magic Kingdom, EPCOT, Disney -MGM Studio Theme Park and the 2005 acquisition of Pixar Animations.
+The following years after his death in 1965, Walt Disney Company continually expanded through the opening of Magic Kingdom, EPCOT, Disney -MGM Studio Theme Park and the 2005 acquisition of Pixar Animations.

 The Walt Disney Quick Bio